bbatsov/batsov.com/_posts/2011-05-03-ruby-or-python.markdown

 **OS X installation**

-Ruby is generally preinstalled on OSX, but OSX users can also install it via [homebrew](http://mxcl.github.com/homebrew/) or RVM(as mentioned in the Linux section).
+Ruby is generally preinstalled on OS X, but OS X users can also install it via [homebrew](http://mxcl.github.com/homebrew/) or RVM(as mentioned in the Linux section).

-The is an official [Python package for OSX](http://python.org/ftp/python/3.2/python-3.2-macosx10.6.dmg) available.
+The is an official [Python package for OS X](http://python.org/ftp/python/3.2/python-3.2-macosx10.6.dmg) available.
 Most users will probably prefer using homebrew, however.

 ## Syntax & code structure